taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena drops the smile, and Serena's face darkens.

-### Page 10

-Eireena: **"This cuttlefish cloth would be incredibly dangerous in the hands of someone willing to exploit others...if the World Government finds out about it, they won't just *intimidate* us for more *food*."**

-Asoka suddenly remembers -- the snarls, the screams, the smell of freshly baked bread...

-Asoka looks up to see Eireena and Serena patiently waiting for them to recover from the flashback.

 Eireena places a hand on Asoka's shoulder, gentle but grim.

 Eireena: **"Remember, if you want to live quietly in hiding, you can have that here."**

 Eireena: **"But this cuttlefish cloth *isn't* a gift to take lightly.
 The one who wears this outfit will be the most anonymous, the most *free*, and the only one who has *any* chance of delivering an offer of alliance to these people in the Amazon."**

-Eireena: **"So if you accept this outfit, I beg you, on behalf of the Green Haven Clarksville Council, to also accept this diplomatic mission: to warn the people in the Amazon of the Peacekeeper's intentions, and to offer them alliance with the Biononymous."**

 *--end flashback--*